CompChimera/circus-movement-rest-api/README.md

 ## Later Development
 Incorporate routines to allow users to build performances by selecting an apparatus and browsing related moves.

+### Type - Not Yet Implemented
+A piece of info to categorize the apparatuses.
+They are considered Soft Apparatuses (Ex.
+Silks, Rope, Straps, ect) or Hard Apparatuses (Ex.
+Trapeze, Lyra, Cubes).
+And to categories further, some of these equipment can be rigged using a single point, or double point, or other configurations that make it a distinctly different experience with different moves available.

 # Setup
 First we setup the virutal environment